-3 Fear not, though a feeble band, Marching through a hostile land; Guided by a mighty hand,
+3 Fear not, though a feeble band, Marching through a lostile land; Guided by a mighty hand, Ye shall win the day.
+Faithful to your banner be, Ever fighting manfully;

-Ye shall win the day.
-Faithful to your banner be, Ever fighting manfully; Laurels shall be won by thee, Fading not away.
+Laurels shall be won by thee, Fading not away.

-4 Sinners, long estranged from God, Paths of sorrow ye have trod, Oft have felt the avenging rod ;

-Peace have never known.
-Give to Christ the glory due, Be his soldiers faithful, true; Then he will award to you, An immortal crown.
-W. M. NINEVEH 5.6.
+4 Sinners, long estranged from God, Paths of sorrow ye have trod, Oft have folt the avenging rod; Pence have never known.
+Give to Christ the glory due, Be his soldiers faithful, true; Then he will award to you, An immortai crown.

+W. M.

-133. The Day is Spoke.
+133. The Day is spent.

-- 1 The day is far spent, The evening is nigh, When we must lay down The body and die; Great God' we surrender Our dust to thy care, But, oh! / 's the summons Our spirit prepare. - 2 The hours that remain, Oh, with us abide, And uo the dark vale Ot death, be our guide; Through life's weary journ's, Thou still hast been neat; And in our last moments, Lord, for us appear. - 3 We die to obtain A seat with the blest, A freedom from pain, A mansion of rest; We see, not regretting, The shadows arise, The sun of life setting And night on the skies. - 4 Though rayless the night, Though starless the skies, Extinguish'd all light, And death on our eyes; An unclouded morning Shall rise on the tomb, Before whose bright dawning Shall vanish its gloom. - 5 O, day long foretold !
+The day is far spent, The evening is nigh, When we must lay down The body and die; Great God! we surrender Our dust to thy care, But, oh! for the summons Our spirit prepare.

+2 The hours that remain, Oh, with us abide, And in the dark vale Of death, be our guide; Through life's weary journey, Thou still hast been near; And in our last moments, Lord, for us appear.

+3 We die to obtain A seat with the blest, A freedon from pain, A mansion of rest; We see, not regretting, The shadows arise, The sun of life setting And night on the skies.

+4 Though rayless the night, Though starless the skies, Extinguish'd all light, And death on our eyes; An unclouded morning Shall rise on the tomb, Before whose bright dawning Shall vanish its gloom.

+O, day long foretold !
 When wilt thou appear ?
-Thy approach we behold With hope and with fear !
+Thy approach.we behold With hope and with fear !
 O, righteous Judge, spare us, From sin set us free, And daily prepare us To stand before thee !